 Here the team that competes with you in this challenge is called the friend team.

 Each team will be assigned a pair of circles (shown in grey or transparent in the figure) and start the challenge from one of the circles (grey from left and transparent from the right).
 The boat may choose to hide or seek, and points will be given to every successful attempt.
 The boat shall sail between their circles to hide and each leg of the trip worth 1 point.
 (Both teams get 3 points as shown in the figure).
 The boat can also seek the other boat by detecting the AprilTag attached to sail on the friend’s boat.
 Two different tags at A4 size will be attached to both sides of the sail.
-Detect and identify the AprilTag is a successful seek that worth 3 points.
+Detect and identify the AprilTag is a successful seek during a leg of the trip that worth 3 points.
+Multiple identifications within a single trip no longer add up.
 All teams will be ranked by the total points in this challenge.